lightning/bolts/ext-dynamic-commitments.md

 #### Requirements

 The sending node:
-  - MUST set `propose_height` to the number of dynamic proposal negotiations it has completed.
+  - MUST set `propose_height` to the number of dynamic commitment negotiations it has completed.
 The point at which it is incremented is described in the `dyn_propose_reply` section.

 The receiving node: